CNC Services Northwest

 Short (10.5") ISA board with 2101 DSP, seven fiber optic sockets, no on-board encoder inputs.
 Can operate only AC servo control systems.

-The standard CPU9 board works only with the SERVO4 drive unit.
-A minor hardware change yields a CPU9SD board, for use with the SD3 and SD1 drives.
+The original CPU9 board worked only with the SERVO4 drive unit.
+A minor hardware change yields a CPU9SD board such as the one pictured above, for use with the SD3 and SD1 drives.

 Used in M39 and M400 AC-servo controls, ca 2003 - 2004.